rodrigocfd/sum-types/README.md

 # Sum Types

+⚠️ **Note: This project is purely experimental, and it's currently archived.**

 This library is an attempt to emulate [sum types](https://en.wikipedia.org/wiki/Algebraic_data_type) using [Go generics](https://go.dev/doc/tutorial/generics).

 | Package | Description |